 By injecting the scalp with a vitamin cocktail, Dr. Firshein is trying to stimulate these stem cells and trigger the hair to regrowth.
 “When the hair starts falling out, part of what happens is this dormancy,” he explains, noting that the vitamin injections should help correct this.

 Dr. Firshein applies the vitamin shot (which is made up of primarily B vitamins) throughout the scalp.
 He uses a total of four vials, dividing them into two sections per area.
 Although no one is team needle, Dr. Firshein numbs my head with lidocaine, so that all I feel is a slight pinch as he works his magic.

 (Dr. Firshein injects the vitamin shots into the scalp)

 “Over the next couple of days, you should notice that the hair will fall out less and less,” he assures me after the treatment, which takes no more than five minutes, is complete.
 To keep track of hair fall, Dr. Firshein recommends keeping an eye on how much hair comes out during a shower, noting that normal approximately 100 strands are considered normal.
 In addition to the injections, Dr. Firshein recommends supplements.
 “I really like biotin and silica,” he says, also sending me home with a horsetail vitamin.

 Generally, the shots are given once a month for three months, though he’s had patients that have seen a total improvement after just one series.
 The B vitamins that are injected are also absorbed by the body, which may help with health overall, though their biggest benefit is felt locally, at the hair follicle.

 After my first round of treatments, I already feel a difference.
-I recommend vitamin shots for anyone who is dealing with hair loss and finds that supplements alone aren’t, or if you want to bounce back from a chemical treatment, stat.
+I recommend vitamin shots for anyone who is dealing with hair loss and finds that supplements alone aren’t working, or if you want to bounce back from a chemical treatment stat.